Preparing Teens for College/Independence

 Although many students entering college have some experience with alcohol, most are not engaging in binge drinking.

-Despite the fact that it is illegal for many college students to purchase or consume alcohol, many have had some experience with alcohol by the time they arrive on college campuses – 53% of high school seniors have tried alcohol in their lifetime.
-In 2022, four out of five college students (80.5 percent) report they consumed alcohol in the past 12 months and 63 percent report consuming alcohol in the past 30-days, but many are over the legal drinking age when this question is asked of them.
+Even though it is illegal for many college students to purchase or consume alcohol, many have had some experience with alcohol by the time they arrive on college campuses – 53% of high school seniors have tried alcohol in their lifetime.
+In 2023, three out of four college students (75 percent) report they consumed alcohol in the past 12 months and 55 percent report consuming alcohol in the past 30-days, but many are over the legal drinking age when this question is asked of them.

 Binge drinking is not a rite of passage.
 The majority of college students do not binge drink and even more do not engage in extreme levels of binge drinking.
-According to the 2023 Monitoring the Future Panel Study, more than one in four college students report engaging in binge drinking (having five or more drinks in a row in the past two weeks).
-However, the prevalence of binge drinking among college students declined 11 percent proportionally, from 31.2 percent in 2021 to 27.7 percent in 2022.
+According to the 2024 Monitoring the Future Panel Study, one in five (22%) college students report engaging in binge drinking (having five or more drinks in a row in the past two weeks).
+However, the prevalence of binge drinking among college students declined significantly (21 percent proportionally), reaching a new historic low in 2023 – from 27.7 percent in 2022 to 21.9 percent in 2023.

-High-intensity drinking (consuming 10 or more drinks in a row at least once in the past two weeks) declined significantly from 2021 to 2022.
-One in twenty college students (5.2 percent) said they consumed 10 or more drinks in a row compared to 10.5 percent in 2021.
+High-intensity drinking (consuming 10 or more drinks in a row at least once in the past two weeks) declined significantly in 2022 but remained unchanged in 2023.
+One in twenty college students (5.1 percent) said they consumed 10 or more drinks in a row com.
+Male college students are significantly more likely to engage in high-intensity drinking than female students (7.9% vs. 3.0%).

 Determine your values